How long will I have to wait?

-You will be contacted by telephone and/or mail so it is very important that you make sure that we have a current phone number and address on your file.
+You will be contacted by telephone, email and/or mail so it is very important that you make sure that we have a current phone number, email and mailing address on your file.

-If you accept an offer of rent-geared-to-income housing with any of the participating social housing providers, your file will be closed.
+If you accept an offer of housing with any of the participating rent-geared-to-income housing providers, your file will be closed.
 If you then wish to move to another community, you will have to reapply with a new application date.

-If you refuse your 3 rd and final offer, your file will be cancelled.
+If you refuse your offer of rent-geared-to-income housing, your file will be cancelled.
 If you are still interested in rent-geared-to-income housing, you will have to reapply with a new application date.